Wenzhou rail transit: Line S2

+The first phase of Line S2 runs from Qingdong Road Station in Yueqing to Dongshan Station in Rui'an, with 62.945 km of track and 20 stations, including one at Wenzhou Longwan International Airport.
+Construction of S2 began in January 2016.
+Line S2 will feature distinct express and local services.
+Line S2 opened on August 26, 2023.

 Approved lines

-As of January 2021, a total of two lines are under construction: Line S2 and Line S3.
+As of 2023, one line is under construction: Line S3.

 The first phase of Wenzhou Rail Transit received official approval from the National Development and Reform Commission in September 2012.
 This phase includes three lines: S1, S2, and S3, with a total length of 140.7 km.
 Construction is projected to complete by 2018, at an estimated cost of about 50 billion yuan.